Performing Arts Co-Curricular Activities

-In the Preparatory School, a new innovation in 2018 is the weekly Arts Hour for boys in Year 5 and 6.
+In the Preparatory School, a new innovation which began in 2018 is the weekly Arts Hour for boys in Year 5 and 6.
 Students study six class rotations in singing, dance (hip-hop, tap and Latin/ballroom), filmmaking and Theatresports.
 Boys work closely with external tutors who are experts in their field.
 The skills learned in these areas are presented to parents on a termly basis when students have the chance to showcase their work.
 The emphasis on consolidating these skills is also a priority, with boys having the opportunity to continue their interests in Year 7 outside of school hours.

 Drama – Co-curricular

 From Year 7, boys engage in two distinct co-curricular forms of Drama at PAC.